MagnusRichert/ASAPR/README.md

 ### Skript usage
 After measuring all required offsets and distances you are ready to use the skript.
-If you python installed and added to your PATH variables during installation you can just double click the GUI.py
+If you have python installed and added to your PATH variables during installation you can just double click the GUI.py

 If not, you have to enter one of the three commands in a powershell window with the same folder: